It’s You Who Picks Them, Not the Other Way Around

 We love to blame others for all the unfairness and for the weird people that keep bothering us.
 “I always end up with unfaithful / lost / weak / broken guys”, and so on, and so forth.
 Usually, all this is followed by: “It’s my karma.
 I can’t just meet a normal guy”.
 How hilarious.
 I’m sorry to tell you this, but if you really want to blame someone, just look in the mirror.
 They don’t pick you, you pick them.

 Why have I never dated a crazy guy?
 Am I just lucky?
-No: they just are not interested in me, because I can smell their craziness from a mile away and would not agree to even starting a conversation with them (I dated different kind of troublesome guys, but it’s another story).
-Maybe my intuition is just stronger, or maybe I just pay attention to the signs I wrote about recently on Just Like NY.
-It’s also about setting the standards for yourself (I already wrote about those, too).
+No: they just are not interested in me, because I can smell their craziness from a mile away and would not agree to even start a conversation with them (I dated a different kind of troublesome guys, but it’s another story).
+Maybe my intuition is just stronger, or maybe I just pay attention to the signs.
+It’s also about setting the standards for yourself.
 Because it all boils down to one thing – who do you want to be with?
 Unfortunately, women’s biggest sin is that they simply want to be in a relationship.
 Who they want to be with is – surprisingly – only secondary.
 “He’s interested in me, so I’m fine, this is all I wanted.”
 Or: “I just needed someone who texts me, eats dinner with me and sleeps with me.
 All bases covered.”

 Whatever you answer to these questions, don’t lie to yourself in order to avoid loneliness, because when you end up with the wrong person, you’ll feel more lonely than you have ever felt before.